MikeCullimore/guitar-navigation/README.md

         * For scales, arpeggios could show all notes in advance and highlight current one.
         * Input BPM, convert to milliseconds interval.
 (Test how reliable timing is as function of interval.)
         * How to parse rhythms?
 What formats out there?
+        * Refactor to require only diff from previous frame?
+(React will do this?)
     * Given component A for single frame and interface for props, make generic component to animate A over time.
 * Make a standalone script to prototype and debug changes.
     * `nodemon`: see e.g. mermaid diagram compiler script.